Worker's Compensation Frequently Asked Questions

 You may supplement your TTD payments with sick time or vacation time, if you choose to do so.
 Let your business office know how you wish to handle this.
 Do not use the "WC" code on your timecard for lost time.
 Use this code only when you must leave work for medical appointments.

-- On Day 22, if you have purchased short term disability insurance, it will begin to supplement your TTD payments.
+On Day 22, if you have purchased short term disability insurance, it will begin to supplement your TTD payments.
 Cigna will mail you a separate check for your short term disability benefit.
 You will need to contact Cigna to file an application for short term disability.
-Link to STD
+Link to STDOn Day 90 of disability, long term disability benefits begin for hourly (non-exempt) employees and can be used to supplement worker's compensation benefits.
+All benefits-eligible employees have long term disability coverage through Purdue.
+Link to LTD

 If you are off work more than 21 days, JWF will send you a check to cover your initial seven-day waiting period.
 The University does not reimburse sick leave you may have used during the waiting period.